L3bowski/tic-tac-lerna/README.md

 If we want to make a clean install `lerna clean` will remove the node_modules folder from all the packages along with the symlinks.
 We also remove the root folder node_modules in the `reset` script.

 Finally, we also use Lerna to individually publish the packages to npm.
 Every time we make changes in a package and only after having committed the changes in the git repository, we will run `lerna publish`, which will build and analyze the packages, and publish them to npm if there are changes.
 We will be prompted for the version increase before publishing (e.g. patch, minor, etc.)

+### Add new package

+Lerna provides a command line option to add a new package: `lerna create <package-name>`.
+It creates a new npm package and fills some of the package.json fields with available project information (e.g. the git repository, version, author, etc.).
+We could do it manually, but is a nice way to get uniform package.json files.

+Be aware that Lerna is expecting Javascript files instead of Typescript; by default the main property of the package.json will be 'lib/<package-name>.js'

+### File structure

+By default Lerna will search for the dependencies source code in each package `lib` folder.
+We can change this folder through the `files` property of the package.json.
+In this project we use `dist` instead of `lib`, since would be confusing to have the compiled files in a `lib` folder.